hackclub/winter/docs/examples/led-lights.md

 ## Summary

 I am going to build a light setup that can be controlled through a web app.
 For the software, I will be using Firebase and React.
 For the hardware, I will be using a wahoo fish.
 I'm excited to build this because I saw Elan Lee's demo during Hack Club's AMA with him and think it's very cool!
-Plus, I've never built an application that interfaces with "the real world" so it'll be fun to try :)
+I've never built an application that interfaces with "the real world" so it'll be fun to try.

 ## Plan